How to Replace a Car Battery

 Car batteries contain highly toxic material and cannot be thrown out with your garbage.
 You can dispose car batteries at your local NAPA AUTO PARTS store or NAPA AutoCare Center.

 - Wear gloves whenever working with batteries and follow all safety precautions listed in your owner's manual.

 - You'll need to know the year, make, model and, in some cases, engine type of your car when you buy supplies.
 If you use our NAPA Know How App, you can scan your VIN so you'll always have the information you need.

 - Your battery and charging system or alternator should be inspected at least once a year at your local NAPA AutoCare Center.

 - Neutralize any electrolyte spills or corrosion with a solution of baking soda and water.

 - Protect your eyes with safety glasses when changing a car battery.

-- Never touch a metal tool across the battery terminal or from the positive post to any other metal on the car.
-Heeding this advice will help prevent large sparks and damage.
+- Never touch a metal tool across the battery terminals, or from the positive post to any other metal on the car.
+This will help prevent large sparks and damage.

 - Extinguish all smoking materials and open flames.
 Be cautious about creating any electrical sparks around the battery.